Remble: Career

 On December 18, 2021, Drakeo was stabbed during a backstage altercation at the Once Upon a Time in LA festival.
 He died the following morning.
 Remble learned of his death via a text message.

+On June 19, 2024, Remble performed his song "Touchable" at Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, opening the first set by DJ Hed, titled the Act I – DJ Hed & Friends.